daxcee/sahat.github.com/_posts/2014-06-05-create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 method](http://mongoosejs.com/docs/guide.html#methods) for password validation.
 This code was taken directly from [passport-local](https://github.com/jaredhanson/passport-local) example.

-Now that we have schemas in place, we just have to creat mongoose models which we will use for querying MongoDB.
+Now that we have schemas in place, we just have to create mongoose models which we will use for querying MongoDB.
 Where a *schema* is just an abstract representation of the data, a *model* on the other hand is a concrete object with methods to query, remove, update and save data from/to MongoDB.